-All Plant Biology degree candidates are required to take the Ethics in the Life Sciences (MCIBS 591) course in the first Fall or Spring Semester.
+All Plant Biology degree candidates are required to take the Ethics, Rigor, Reproducibility and Conduct of Research in the Life Sciences course (MCIBS 591) in the first Fall or Spring Semester.
 This course examines integrity and misconduct in life sciences research, including issues of plagiarism, data collection, publication, authorship, and peer review.